Blockstream/satellite/README.md

 To assemble a receiver setup, you will need to go through the following steps:

-1. Get the required hardware, such as the DVB-S2 demodulator, the satellite dish/antenna and the low-noise block downconverter (LNB).
+1. Get the required hardware, such as the DVB-S2 receiver, the satellite dish/antenna and the low-noise block downconverter (LNB).
-2. Install all software requirements and configure the receiver setup.
+2. Install all software requirements, configure the receiver, and configure the host.
 3. Align your satellite dish appropriately to receive the Blockstream Satellite signal.

-You can find detailed guidance for these steps along this documentation.
+You can find detailed guidance for these steps on this documentation.

 ## Hardware